Aquaculture of giant kelp: Methods

 These strings are either wrapped around or are cut up into small pieces and attached to a larger diameter cultivation rope.
 The cultivation ropes vary, but extend approximately 60m with floating buoys attached.
 The depths vary.
 In China, M. pyrifera is cultivated on the surface with floating buoys attached every 2-3m and the ends of the rope attached to a wooden peg anchored to the substrate.
 Individual ropes are usually hung at 50 cm intervals.
 In Chile M. pyrifera is grown at a depth of 2m using buoys to keep the plants at a constant depth.
 These are then let alone to grow until harvest.

 Problems that afflict this method include management of the transition from spore to gametophyte and embryonic sporophyte which are done on a terrestrial facility with careful control of water flow, temperature, nutrients and light.
 The Japanese use a forced cultivation method where 2 years of growth is achieved within a single growing season by controlling inputs.

 In China a project for offshore/deep water cultivation used various farm structures to facilitate growth, including pumping nutrients from deep water into the beds.
 The greatest benefit for this approach was that the algae were released from size constraints of shallow waters.
 Issues with operational and farm designs plagued deep water cultivation and ended further exploration.

 Harvesting

 The duration of cultivation varies by region and farming intensity.
 This species is usually harvested after two growth seasons (2 years).
-M. pyrifera that is artificially cultivated on ropes is harvested by a pulley system that is attached to boats that pull the individual lines on the vessels for cleaning.
+M. pyrifera which is artificially cultivated on ropes is harvested by a pulley system that is attached to boats that pull the individual lines on the vessels for cleaning.
 Other countries such as the US rely primarily on naturally grown M. pyrifera, use boats to harvest the surface canopy several times per year.
 This is possible due to fast growth while the vegetative and reproductive parts are left undamaged.